decchu14/Python-Password-Checker/README.md

    * requests module
    * hashlib module

-   The sys module is built in module which comes along with python interpreter.
+   * The sys module is built in module which comes along with python interpreter.
+   * The requests module needs to be downloaded

+         pip install requests